 A study performed by Mason et al., (2016) was consistent with the previously discussed experiments as it was observed that competition with an invasive plant always reduced the success of native plant populations when compared to natives that were grown in the absence of the invasive species.
 However, the effect of water availability was species specific; some natives performed better under dry conditions whereas others performed better under wet conditions.
 This study displayed that the negative effects of competition with an exotic species is not always exacerbated under drought like conditions.
-Further research must be performed in order to specifically determine how red brome effects native populations and how native Californian plants respond to this competition across varying water availability.
+Further research must be performed in order to specifically determine how red brome influences native populations and how native Californian plants respond to this competition across varying water availability.

-In order to determine the response of native Californian plant communities to drought and ecological invasion, the present study analyzes the productivity and survival of three plant species native to chaparral and desert habitats in Southern California to the presence and absence of red brome across watering regimes ranging from extreme drought to extremely wet.
+In order to determine the response of native Californian plant communities to drought and ecological invasion, the present study analyzed the survival and productivity of three plant species native to chaparral and desert habitats in Southern California to the presence and absence of red brome across watering regimes ranging from extremely wet to extreme drought.
 Plantago insularis (Plantago), Salvia columbariae (Salvia), and Phacelia tancetifolia (Phacelia) were selected as the native species.
-This is due to their resilience and prominence in a vast array of southern California microclimates, thereby allowing them to be utilized as phytometers.
+This is due to their resilience and prominence in a vast array of southern California microclimates thereby allowing them to be utilized as phytometers.
 A phytometer is an indicator plant species that provides information on the conditions and quality of an ecosystem through analysis of traits such as plant survival, germination, growth and reproductive output (Strobl et al., 2018).
 Phytometers are commonly utilized in ecosystem restoration strategies as a method of determining how the ecosystem is damaged or how changes to the ecosystem can be expected to alter the quality of the plant community (Strobl et al., 2018).